 Children must be students at Perimeter School in kindergarten, pre-first, first, second, or third grades.

-- Art Classes - First, second, and third grade students are able to enroll in Friday art classes as a wonderful enrichment opportunity.
+Art Classes: 12:15 - 3:15 PM - First, second, and third grade students are able to enroll in Friday art classes as a wonderful enrichment opportunity.
 Class size is limited and enrollment is open each semester.

-- Drama Classes - Beginning in pre-first grade students may enroll in Friday drama classes that teach young actors the basics of stage presence, how to participate as an audience member, performance techniques, and how to engage in a cast environment.
+Drama Classes: 12:15 - 3:15 PM - Beginning in pre-first grade students may enroll in Friday drama classes that teach young actors the basics of stage presence, how to participate as an audience member, performance techniques, and how to engage in a cast environment.
 Class size is limited and enrollment is open each semester.

 Wonder What your child will study?